Simple Linear Regression - Part 2

 - Residuary resistance per unit weight of displacement

-The variable I am trying to predict is $ Y = $ residuary resistance per unit weight of displacement.
+The variable I am trying to predict is

 Cleaning and CSV Conversion